logomark

 Unveiling the "logic" behind the dietary regulation of healthspan

 The organismal healthspan is significantly influenced by the quality and quantity of the diet, but our understanding of the detailed molecular mechanisms remains limited.
-In our laboratory, we study the physiological functions of various nutrients during each life stage, including development, growth, reproduction, and aging.
-We aim to elucidate the adaptive mechanisms in response to nutritional imbalances, whether transient or chronic, and their impact on molecular mechanisms related to metabolic physiology, tissue homeostasis, feeding behavior, stress response, reproductive capacity, and overall lifespan.
+Diet contributes to the metabolic and physiological homeostasis of animals directly as nutrients or indirectly via gut microbiome, but a detailed understanding of the molecular mechanisms is lacking.
+In our laboratory, we study the physiological functions of various nutrients and gut bacteria during each life stage, including development, growth, reproduction, and aging, as well as the adaptation mechanisms of animals to nutritional over- and undernutrition.
+We are also trying to elucidate the mechanisms by which transient dietary intake during development and development influences health status throughout life.

 Recruiting graduate students